frederic-perez/AmE-dictionary/data/idioms.md

 __narrow escape__ :two::hammer:
 __narrow something down__ If you narrow something down, you reduce the number of possibilities.
 __need (something) (about) as much as (one) needs a hole in the head__ To have absolutely no need or use for something. _I’m perfectly happy having a cell phone that just makes phone calls—I need a fancy new smartphone about as much as I need a hole in the head._
+__never a rose without a/the prick__ _proverb_ There is rarely a good or positive thing, event, or circumstance that is not accompanied by something negative or unpleasant (i.e., just as a rose has thorns). _A: “I can’t believe the amount of taxes I have to pay on my lottery winnings!”
+B: “Never a rose without the prick, eh?”_
 __new car smell__ The scent associated with the inside of a brand new vehicle, caused by the plastics and other materials inside it. _Boy, I love that new car smell, don’t you?_
 __new kid on the block__ Someone who is new in a place or organization.
 __new normal__ A previously unusual occurrence that has become commonplace. _High unemployment rates have become the new normal due to the country’s economic strife._